maxvfischer/DIY-CNC-machine/README.md

 The unzipped `grbl` directory was opened and the folder `grbl` was chosen.
 After choosing the folder, a text below the editor appeared stating `Library added to your libraries.
 Check "Include library" menu`.

-A USB cable was connected to the USB on the small electronic box.
+A USB cable was connected to the USB connection on the small electronic box.

 Next, connect the Arduino to your computer.